 We source, produce, pack and distribute avocados to our customers and provide value-added services including ripening, bagging, custom packing and logistical management.
 In addition, we provide our customers with merchandising and promotional support, insights on market trends and hands-on training to assist with their retail sales of our avocados.
-For example, we operate category management, merchandising and packaging programs, such as our "Avocado Intel," "Minis," "Emeralds in the Rough," "Ready," "Size Minded" and shelf-life extension programs, to promote the sale of avocados that might otherwise be underutilized, to identify ready-to-eat and various size avocados for consumers and to increase shelf life.

 The avocados we sell are primarily of the Hass variety.
 We sort and pack avocados and match their specifications to respective customer requirements.
 We sell both pre-ripe and ripened avocados, and with our network of ripening facilities, we can adjust the level of ripeness to the needs of our customers.
 We also sell avocados that have been squished during the farming or packing process to retailers and foodservice customers that use such avocados for other food products, such as guacamole.
-In fiscal 2019, we sold 559 million pounds of avocados, of which 354 million pounds were sold to retail customers, 87 million pounds were sold to foodservice customers and 118 million pounds were sold to wholesale, export and other customers.
+In fiscal 2019, we sold 559 million pounds of avocados.